Here you are, prepping for your big major donor visit. Yay!

 4. Show up as an interesting person and a good conversationalist.

 If you show up as an interesting person, then your donor will want to spend time with you.

-That means you are able to ask interesting questions.
+It means you are able to ask interesting questions.

 Be smart and ask smart questions.
 Let them do the talking and they will like you a lot. 🙂

 5. Probe their interest in your cause.

 - Why do you care about our cause?

 - Could you see yourself getting more involved with our organization?

 - I’d love to know about your philanthropic vision.